SEESolutions-it/DpdlEngine/README.md

 * The compilation/encoding of DpdlPackets via Dpdl code definition files (ex. dpdl_PHONEBOOK.c) is available only in the registered version of Dpdl

-* The full Java API is available only in the registered Dpdl version (but Dpdl scripting API is available)
+* The full Java API is available only in the registered Dpdl version (but Dpdl scripting API is fully available)

 **NOTE:** The native Dpdl library for embedded C within Dpdl scripts is currently available for MacOS, Linux x86_64, Raspberry Pi.
 More builds will follow.
 Eventually it might be necessary to recompile it for some versions of the platform.
 Contact us if this is the case.

 ## How to buy a full DpdlEngine license?